 Interaction studies with CNS-active compounds

-Driving under influence
+Driving under the influence

 Essential tremor (ET) is a highly prevalent neurological condition, for which no specific treatments have been developed.
-About half of all ET patients report tremor reduction after drinking alcohol.
-CHDR’s EthanolClamp was used as a positive control, early during the development of two novel anti-tremor treatments.
+Meanwhile, about half of all ET patients report tremor reduction after drinking alcohol.
+In the early stages of the development of two novel anti-tremor treatments, CHDR’s EthanolClamp was used as a positive control.
 In both cases, stable levels of ethanol caused a highly significant suppression of tremors in only a small number of ET patients.
-This provided a meaningful effect level for clinically significant effects of the two new novel drugs – which both unfortunately had much less effect than ethanol.
+This provided a meaningful effect level for clinically significant effects of the two new novel drugs – both of which ultimately had much less effect than ethanol.